Miles and miles of awesome flora and wildlife

 next to the trail in Gambier, and a wonderful park with

-play structure is adjacent to the trail in Howard.
+play structures is adjacent to the trail in Howard.

 rules: